What is two-factor authentication?

 or open the URL http://m.google.com/authenticator on your BlackBerry.

 Once you have installed the authenticator application, login to your MyAPNIC account and follow the steps below:

-- Go to My Profile and select the ‘TOTP’ tab to display a QR code and a ‘Secret code’
+- Go to Personal Settings, select the ‘Security’ tab, then ‘TOTP’ to display a QR code and a ‘Secret code’